 The present findings showed that the Srinidhi birds performed better in terms of body weight gain, age at sexual maturity, egg production and egg weight in semi intensive system condition than free range system though there was no significant difference between Intensive system and free range system.
 The bird adopted well in the local climatic conditions ofChandel District.
 So, farmers from rural areas of Chandel could rear the Srinidhi birds for their livelihood and nutritional security as these multicolour bird are resistant to local climatic condition and better growth and production performance than local desi birds either Intensive system or backyard system is recommended.

 Overall, the findings from this study clearly indicate that scientific rearing practices, including proper brooding, balanced nutrition, disease prevention, and hygienic housing, significantly enhance the production performance of improved backyard poultry breeds such a senvironment that supports early sexual maturity, higher egg production, increased egg weight, and better bird survival, ultimately leading to higher economic returns for rural farmers and improved livelihood sustainability Srinidhi.
-Compared to traditional farming systems, farm-based management provides an
+Compared to traditional farming systems, farm-based management provides an……xxxxx (Incomplete sentence)??????

 Refrences